-- The Biodiversity Conservation Strategy for the Greater Vancouver Region was developed for an area that encompasses both the largest population base in the province and some of the most productive agricultural land in BC.
-The strategy addresses a number of biodiversity conservation needs including habitat mapping and making recommendations for linking agricultural lands to forested areas, aquatic habitats and parks. - The Pacific Coast Joint Venture and the Canadian Intermountain Joint Venture are regional-scale efforts that focus on conserving habitat and sustaining species and populations of waterfowl and other birds that migrate across North America.
+- ► The Biodiversity Conservation Strategy for Metro Vancouver was developed for an area that encompasses both the largest population base in the province and some of the most productive agricultural land in BC.
+The strategy addresses a number of biodiversity conservation needs including habitat mapping and making recommendations for linking agricultural lands to forested areas, aquatic habitats and parks. - ► The Pacific Coast Joint Venture and the Canadian Intermountain Joint Venture are regional-scale efforts that focus on conserving habitat and sustaining species and populations of waterfowl and other birds that migrate across North America.
 Established as part of the North American Waterfowl Management Plan, these cooperative ventures between governments, stewardship organizations and private landowners work to establish and achieve targets for bird conservation, often by securing important wetlands and adjacent upland habitat.
-The agriculture sector plays an important role in these Joint Ventures.
+The agriculture sector plays an important role in these Joint Ventures. - ► The Delta Farmland and Wildlife Trust works to conserve wildlife habitat in the Fraser Delta, an area that contains both internationally significant wildlife habitat and highly productive farmland.
+The delta is recognized as one of Canada's Important Bird Areas due to the large numbers of migratory and resident birds that congregate in the delta at various times throughout the year.
+It is estimated that at least 1.5 million birds from 20 countries travel through the delta on an annual basis.
+At the same time, the combination of rich soils and optimal climate make the region one of BC's most productive agricultural areas; it produces a wide variety of vegetables, berries and dairy products.
+The Trust includes members of the agriculture community, stewardship groups, government agencies and universities.
+Among